 The Western and Chinese Herbal Dispensaries are currently open.

 To keep the MUIH community informed, regular updates and important resources will be posted here.
 Any immediate changes to the University’s operating status will be shared immediately through MUIH Alerts, which delivers urgent notifications through text message.
 Please continue to check your MUIH email regularly.

-Thank you for your support and for your efforts to keep safe and healthy.
+Thank you for your support and for your efforts to keep our MUIH community safe and healthy.

 Tuesday: 7am to 10pm